Resolving power: A general approach to compare the distinguishing ability of threshold-free evaluation metrics: Introduction

 The Receiver Operating Characteristic (ROC) curve has become a favored method for evaluating binary classification models, in part due to the shortcomings of simple classification accuracy \citep{fawcett2006introduction}.
 More recently, many have argued that the precision-recall curve (PRC) is preferable when there is a strong class imbalance and where there is low value in true-negative predictions \citep{boyd2013area, saito2015precision, davis2006relationship}.
 Relative to the ROC curve, the PRC gives more weight to the highest-ranked cases located in the ``early retrieval area'' of ROC space.
 These cases are especially important when capacity to act is limited, such as when a health system has resources to intervene on only their sickest patients.

 Sampling uncertainty is a neglected aspect of model evaluation within the field of machine learning \citep{vabalas2019machine}, but it is essential to account for when data is limited \citep{boyd2013area, dietterich1998approximate}.
-Metric sampling uncertainty bears upon all aspects of evaluation, though is especially important for model selection.
-There has been scant research that compares the sampling precision of ROC curves, PRCs, and other metrics for binary classifiers.
+There has been scant research that compares the sampling precision of evaluation metrics for binary classifiers.
 One exception is found in \citet{zhou2023discriminating}, who used a link prediction task on a toy network model with a tunable noise parameter.
 For these network models Zhou finds that the area under the ROC curve (AUROC) and the area under the PRC (AUPRC) are much more discriminating than ``balanced precision'', and that the AUROC is slightly more discriminating than AUPRC.\footnote{Zhou finds balanced precision by choosing the decision threshold so that precision equals recall.}

 This paper pursues a general approach for comparing evaluation metrics.
 It also seeks specific conclusions about when and by how much some metrics are better than others.
 This project is conceptually difficult since evaluation metrics themselves are used to measure quality, each encoding different assumptions about what makes a model better or worse.
 The paper's strategy is to use a collection of sampling models to construct a quality dimension that serves as the common standard of comparison.
 The sampling models are used to assess how an evaluation metric responds to changes in model quality (its signal) and how much variability it has at a given level of quality (its noise).
 These two quantities are combined to form an evaluation metric's \emph{resolving power}, which is a type of signal-to-noise ratio.
 The resolving power of a microscope is its capacity to distinguish between two close objects.
 By analogy, the resolving power of an evaluation metric describes how well it differentiates between models of similar quality.
 More specifically, resolving power is defined as a metric's sampling uncertainty mapped to a common scale.